Hazing suit at Bowling Green ends with nearly $3M settlement

 “This resolution keeps the Foltz family and BGSU community from reliving the tragedy for years to come in the courtroom and allows us to focus on furthering our shared mission of eradicating hazing in Ohio and across the nation.
 Leading these efforts in our communities is the real work that honors Stone,” the statement said.

+Eight former fraternity members either pleaded guilty or were found guilty on various charges, including reckless homicide, hazing and giving alcohol to a minor.

+Two of the eight, though, were acquitted last year of more serious charges including involuntary manslaughter and reckless homicide.
+Their defense attorneys had argued Foltz was not forced or required to finish the entire bottle and made that decision on his own.

-The Foltz family has started a foundation focused on hazing education.
-In their lawsuit, his parents accused the school of failing to stop hazing in fraternities and sororities despite being aware of it.
+In their lawsuit, Foltz’s parents accused the school of failing to stop hazing in fraternities and sororities despite being aware of it.

+Their attorney, Rex Elliott, said on Monday that the university is making an effort to prevent another tragedy from happening and that colleges nationwide must play a role in reforming how fraternities and sororities bring in new members.

+“Greek organizations will not survive if hazing doesn’t come to an end,” Elliott said.
+“Hazing and pledge programs are a relic of the past.”

 After the hazing death, Bowling Green expelled Pi Kappa Alpha and said it would never again be recognized on campus.
 The university also developed a plan to address anti-hazing efforts, including hiring a prevention coordinator and making it easier for students to tell the school about hazing.